Venous Insufficiency: Symptoms, Causes, & Treatments

 Visible Varicose or Spider Veins

 Varicose veins are often a visible sign of venous insufficiency, also known as vein disease.
 Varicose veins may also be accompanied by spider veins, which are typically smaller and not raised.
-Spider veins may appear right below the skin’s surface and is an early indication of vein disease in legs.
+Spider veins may appear right below the skin’s surface and is an early indication of vein disease in the legs.

 Leg Fatigue or Heaviness

 In addition, venous insufficiency can cause skin to become cracked or discolored, which can lead to venous ulcers if left untreated.
-It’s important to see a doctor if you notice slow or non-healing wounds on your lower extremities.
+It’s important to see a doctor if you notice slow or non-healing open wounds on your lower extremities.

 Burning or Itching Sensation